Robert Gillman Stockton (Abt. 1841-????), aka Robert Bowman, J.C. Hale, J. C. Bowman, George Munroe, J. C. Hogan — Thief, Forger

 Then, in August 1894, Boston detectives arrested a man who gave his name as “Alfred G. Highton” for presenting forged altered checks.
 The police authorities, as well as the local Pinkerton representative, positively identified Highton as Robert Bowman.
 They were later proven wrong: Highton was the man’s name, though he was a notorious confidence man and floater of worthless checks.

 Bowman, it appears, was still raking in money with master forgers Charles Becker and James Cregan–until those two were arrested in the summer of 1896.
-Bowman, instead of working to gain the freedom of his companions, fled to England with his wife and a reported $1,000,000 of the gang’s earnings.
-At last report, he was said to be living comfortably in the suburbs of London; but the Pinkerton Agency sent warnings to British authorities to watch out for him.
+Bowman, instead of working to gain the freedom of his companions, fled to England with a reported $1,000,000 of the gang’s earnings.
+For a while, he lived comfortably in the southwest suburbs of London and operated pubs, but lost nearly all his money through mismanagement or bad habits.